mukulbindal/Smart-Refrigerator/readme.md

 # Smart Refrigerator

 A smart way to keep eye on your daily needs.
-In this project we propose a new way to TOBEADDED
+What would you do when you are out and need to peep into your refrigerator?

 ## Prerequisites